chuot/rdio-scanner/docs/config.md

 ## Systems - rdioScanner.systems

 The heart of [Rdio Scanner](https://github.com/chuot/rdio-scanner) where all your systems and talkgroups are defined.
-Audio files to unknown systems / talkgroups will not be ingested.
+Audio files to unknown systems / talkgroups will not be ingested unless `rdioScanner.options.autoPopulate` is true.

 **Definitions of the rdioScanner.systems object**